Supporting vulnerable residents

 If you're clinically extremely vulnerable and need to self-isolate

 Please register with the shielding support service or contact us on 0300 300 8900.

 Help with getting food

-If someone else is going to the shops for you, most of the major supermarkets have ways you can pay for your shopping, such as e-vouchers or gift cards.
+If someone else is going to the shops for you, most major supermarkets have ways you can pay for your shopping, such as e-vouchers or gift cards.
 You can buy these online and the person shopping for you can use them in store.
 To find out about payment options, visit your supermarket’s website.

 Help with getting medicines